 Your Local Reno Water Company

-Blue Dot Water is a locally owned and operated water delivery and water vending company.
+Blue Dot Water opened in 2015, and is the locally owned and operated water delivery and water vending company in Reno, NV.
 We provide affordable, healthy Alkaline and Purified Drinking Waters to the Reno, Sparks, and Carson City area.

-Our water is as pure and delicious as it comes, ensuring that it’s not only very good for you, but that it tastes so yummy you’ll actually want to drink it!
+Our water is pure and delicious.
+It’s not only very good for you, it tastes so yummy you’ll actually want to drink it!

 - Delivery in BPA-Free Plastic Bottles in 3 or 5 Gallon Sizes.

 24-Hour Water Vending Machine